 4. Chase Freedom® – Best 5% Rewards Cash Back Card

-By participating in their bonus categories (change after every quarter), you stand to receive 5% cash back from purchases like gas, grocery items, restaurants and Amazon.com, take note there is a cap of $1,500 purchases every quarter.
+By participating in their bonus categories (they change every quarter), you stand to receive 5% cashback from purchases like gas, grocery items, restaurants and Amazon.com, take note there is a cap of $1,500 purchases every quarter.

 For all other purchases, you get back 1%.